harshithaxkatakam/Sudoku/README.md

 - **Solution**: Update the `solution` array to match the new puzzle.
 - **Styles**: Customize colors, fonts, and grid design in the CSS to change the game's appearance.

-## Screenshots

-### Initial Game Screen
-- Displays the Sudoku board with some cells pre-filled and the number panel on the side.

-### Gameplay
-- Players select numbers from the panel and place them on the board.
-- Incorrect placements increase the error count displayed on the screen.

-### Completed Puzzle
-- The game ends when all cells are correctly filled, and no empty tiles remain.

 ---

 ## Enjoy Playing!